Partnership for the Advancement of Cancer Research Project

 - How will this opportunity further your academic/career goals?

 - Request an informative letter(s) of recommendation.
 An informative letter will highlight the courses you have taken, your quality as a student compared to your peers, accomplishments achieved, and how this program will further your educational/career goals.
 When requesting a letter of recommendation, the applicant should:

 - Choose your reference(s) wisely – a letter(s) of recommendation from an individual(s) in a department or field similar to the program for which you are applying is viewed more favorably than a recommendation letter(s) from a former employer or teacher in a non-related field.

 - Give your reference(s) at least two weeks to submit a letter of recommendation on your behalf.

 - Submit your letter of recommendation request in writing.
-Giving your references a copy of your resume and/or the following information: a) the name of the program to which you are applying and a brief description of what the program entails; b) the name of the sponsoring institution; c) a brief description of how the program fits in with your career goals; and d) a brief description of what you will contribute to the program and how you will benefit from participating.
-The last and possibly most important information to convey is: e) when the letter is due, to whom the letter should be addressed, and the options for submitting the letter, i.e. via email, fax, or mailing address.
+Giving your references a copy of your resume and/or the following information: a) the name of the program you are applying to and a brief description of what the program entails; b) the name of the host institution; c) an explanation as to how the program supports your academic and career goals; and d) a brief description of the ways in which you will contribute to the program and how you will benefit from participating.
+The last and possibly most important information to convey is: e) when the letter is due, to whom the letter should be addressed, and submission methods, i.e. online, email, fax, or mailing address.

 - Send your reference a friendly reminder – preferably one week prior to the application deadline.

-- The last and most important gesture to consider when requesting a recommendation letter is often the most overlooked.
-In short; send your reference(s) a handwritten NOTE OF THANKS!
+- The last and most important task after requesting a recommendation letter is often the most overlooked; send your reference(s) a handwritten note of thanks!